Lowe54/Support-Software-Inc/TESTING.md

 1) After closing a ticket, until the page is refreshed comments can still be added
 2) Purchases are currently not being linked to a user (If they are logged in)
+3) Sidebar menu height doesn't extend down the full height of the page

 ## User story testing